dsasmblr/hacking-online-games/README.md

 Title/Link | Description
 ---- | ----
+[Pwn Adventure 2](http://ghostintheshellcode.com/#pwnadventure2) | A custom 3D MMOFPS based on the Unity game engine.
+The game includes several quests that are only solvable by modifying the game client.
 [Pwn Adventure 3: Pwnie Island](http://pwnadventure.com/) | A first-person, open-world MMORPG developed specifically to be hacked!
 You might also be interested in [Pwn Adventure 2](http://ghostintheshellcode.com/#pwnadventure2), which is Unity-based.
 [Minetest](http://www.minetest.net/) | An open source, multiplayer voxel-based game and game engine.
 (A Minecraft clone, basically.)
 [Xonotic](http://www.xonotic.org/) | An open source, arena-style multiplayer FPS.